Here’s what you need to know…

 And this is just insane.
 It’s some freak doing clapping planche push-ups, as if regular planche push-ups weren’t hard enough!

-At the very least, you should've picked up some cool factoids that will make you look really smart in front of your meathead friends.
-Just don't let Mr. Hartmann catch you looking like a caterpillar when you do push-ups!
+At the very least, you can use a few of these push-up factoids to look really smart in front of your meathead friends.
+Just don’t let them catch you looking like a caterpillar when you do push-ups!